Bruges to Amsterdam

 Today, you have the flexibility to adjust the distance according to your preference.
 You can choose to cover the entire 32 miles, or if you prefer a shorter ride, a pickup or drop-off option is available, making it a more manageable at 20 miles.
 The destination for the day is the captivating city of Antwerp, known as the City of Diamonds.Antwerp holds a rich history and was once home to the renowned painter Peter Paul Rubens.
 You'll have the opportunity to admire many of his remarkable paintings that still reside within the city.
 During the 16th century, Antwerp flourished as a center of trade and earned the title of Europe's sugar capital.
 Today, as you stroll through the streets, you'll experience a sense of stepping back in time, almost as if you were transported 500 years ago, with many buildings still standing from that prosperous era.

 In the late afternoon, the guide will accompany you into the heart of the city, revealing the beauty of the city center.
-Recommendations will be provided in one of delightful restaurants for your dinner allowing you the opportunity to relish the local cuisine and enjoy a memorable dining experience.
+Recommendations will be provided in one of the delightful restaurants for your dinner allowing you the opportunity to relish the local cuisine and enjoy a memorable dining experience.

 Day 4: Antwerp - Tholen, distance pending